AmaranthosLabs/AmaranthosLabs/doc/aggregate.md

 ---
 title: "Aggregate"
 excerpt: "A cluster of domain objects that can be treated as a single unit."
+indexing: true
+sitemap: false
 ---
-# Aggregate

-A cluster of [domain objects](doc/domain-object) that can be treated as a single unit.
+A cluster of [domain objects](/doc/domain-object) that can be treated as a single unit.